Last Updated March 14th, 2017

 Since Hyundai exercised such restraint with 2017 Tucson prices, it might be expected to recoup some revenue with slight increases for model-year ‘18 – think $300-$500.
 As a baseline, here are the 2017 Tucson’s base prices, which include Hyundai’s destination fee, which was $895:

 With front-wheel drive, the ’17 SE started at $23,595, the Eco at $25,045, the SE Plus at $27,695, the Sport at $26,795, the Night at $28,695, and the Limited at $30,670.
 Expect all-wheel drive to remain a $1,400 option for all ’18 Tucsons.

 When will it come out?

 Release date for the 2018 Hyundai Tucson should be in summer of 2017.

 What change would make it better?

 A conventional or continuously variable automatic transmission for the turbocharged engine would make the driving experience smoother.
-Hyundai should also consider making lane-departure warning and forward emergency braking available across the Tucson lineup, rather than as a part of a pricey option package on the most expensive model.
+Hyundai should also consider making lane-departure warning and autonomous emergency braking available across the Tucson lineup.
 Further, if the company doesn’t do it for model-year 2018, we would like the freshened 2019 version to adopt the 7-inch touchscreen infotainment system from the 2017 Elantra and Sonata sedans.
 This would expand Apple CarPlay and Google Android Auto support beyond Limited models.
 It wouldn’t be hard to do either because Hyundai offers this setup on current Tucsons sold in other parts of the world, such as Australia.